-With this in mind its highly likely the Victorian government, as will other governments, move to introduce new legislation that will make it compulsory for large-employers to implement pandemic plans.
+With this in mind, it is highly likely the Victorian government, as will other governments, move to introduce new legislation that will make it compulsory for large employers to implement pandemic plans.

 In the aftermath of COVID-19 any new legislation requiring employers to implement pandemic plans is almost definitely going to require them to details on how their contractors and casual workers are;

 - Actively involved in preventing and controlling the spread of viral outbreaks in the event of a future pandemic